WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/28_Hosea/Hos_9.md

 Ephraim is stricken; their root is dried up; they shall bear no fruit.
 Even though they give birth, I will put their beloved children to death.

 ###### 17
-My God will reject them because they have not listened to him; they shall be wanderers among the nations. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+My God will reject them because they have not listened to him; they shall be wanderers among the nations.

 ***